 Are you sure you know Why We Need Sunscreen?
 Is sunscreen really important for you and your family?

 Why We Need Sunscreen is something you may have realized too late in life.
 It is one way to avoid skin cancer.
-But the reason we need sunscreen is to protect our skin from too much sun.
+But, yes there is the reason we need some sunscreen.
+We do need to protect our skin from too much sun.
 Often, too much sun turns into skin cancer.

 Sunscreen Is Important

 Wikipedia says that sunscreen is a product that you apply to your skin to absorb or reflect the sun’s rays.

 From all sides, we hear about how it is important to wear sunscreen and protect our skin.
 Let’s get down to some specific reasons it is important to protect your skin.
 Sunscreen is important for helping protect your skin from the sun.

 Our skin is the way we protect our bodies from ultraviolet radiation.
 This very same skin regulates our bodies’ temperature and helps in maintaining our hydration.
 Your skin also helps to protect you from viruses and germs that inhabit the world in which we live.

 If your skin gets too much sun, and this keeps happening too often you can have patches on your skin where you will have less healthy skin.
 When your skin is not healthy, it can’t continue protecting you.

 It will be harder to keep your body healthy when the skin isn’t keeping your temperature regulated.
 If you have a sunburn that makes you sick, you are in danger of other problems with your skin.